Use It Or Lose It: Can Your Clit Actually Disappear?

 26-year-old Anne* can point to a shift in her sex drive after she started on the contraceptive pill when she was 17.
 As a teenager, her hormones were “wild” and she used to masturbate “a fair bit” but after going on the pill, her desire to self-pleasure waned.

-“I remember the first time someone went down on me and expecting fireworks but feeling absolutely nothing,” she tells Refinery29 Australia.
+“I remember the first time someone went down on me and expecting fireworks but feeling absolutely nothing,” she tells Refinery29.
 Her second boyfriend made her feel like something was ‘wrong’ with her.

 “